 Unfounded Parental Concerns

 The largest concern parents have: Their student will opt out of higher education.
-But according to Nancy Bean, Associate Director of College Counseling at The Westminster School in Atlanta and immediate past president of National Association for College Admissions Counseling (NACAC), opting out is an unfounded concern for the majority of students.
+But according to Nancy Beane, Associate Director of College Counseling at The Westminster School in Atlanta and past president of National Association for College Admissions Counseling (NACAC), opting out is an unfounded concern for the majority of students.

-“What we have found is that the students who take a gap year are much more ready to go to college,” says Bean.
+“What we have found is that the students who take a gap year are much more ready to go to college,” says Beane.
 “If students don’t take time off before they go to college, they often take time off during their college experience, which can more disruptive to their class sequences.”

 Making the Most Out of the Year